Financial Aid FAQ's

 Q. WHERE IS THE FINANCIAL AID OFFICE AT BENES CAREER ACADEMYA.
 The Financial Aid office is across the hall from Admissions office in the New Port Richey Administrative offices.
 It is staffed Monday – Thursday, 8am-5pm.
 Fridays from 8am- 12:00.
 Evenings and Saturdays by appointment.Q.
 WHAT IS BENE’S FEDERAL STUDENT CODE?

-A. Bene’s International School of Beauty and Massage's Federal Student Code is 014752
+A. Bene’s Career Academy and Massage's Federal Student Code is 014752

 Q. Why do I need to create a FSA ID?